 Thus, making a good faith job search for work within one’s restrictions, although not required for benefits, may be warranted in order to establish causation between the workplace injuries and any subsequent loss of earnings.
 The burden to demonstrate this causal connection is always on the injured worker.

 As demonstrated in this article, an injured worker must establish certain elements of his or her claim before being entitled to workers’ compensation disability benefits, whether temporary or permanent in nature.
 In response, the employer may raise any of a number of defenses challenging the causal relation between your injury and any loss of wages; and you must be ready to respond.
-If you have suffered a work related injury, contact us at the LaBovick Law Group to see what benefits you may be entitled to.
+If you have suffered a work related injury, contact our Workers Comp Lawyer at the LaBovick Law Group to see what benefits you may be entitled to.
 We provide free consultations where we will review the facts of your case to determine the right course for you.
 Call us today at (561) 625-8400 for your free evaluation.